 Your term policy can be taken out on a 'level term' or 'decreasing' basis, as we'll explain below.

-Life Insurance is a type of ‘level term’ policy, which means the premiums and the amount of cover stay the same throughout the policy term.
+Life Insurance is a type of ‘level term’ policy, which means the premiums and the amount of cover stay the same throughout the policy term unless you make any changes to your policy.
 Did you know you can take out Legal & General Life Insurance up to (and including) the age of 77?
 Compared to over 50s life insurance, here are the main benefits: